-"O, none of your joking," rejoined Turner,
+"O none of your joking," rejoined Turner, (who, the reader will bear in mind, was a thorough Presbyterian,) taking it all in good humor; "you know very well what I mean."

-taking it all in good humour; "you know very well what I mean."
+"I am not joking," said Edward; "I spoke what

-"I am not joking," said Edward; "I spoke what I believe to be true."
+I believe to be true."